luna/luna-book/functions.md

 ## Lambdas

 A lambda is a simple, annonymous function.
-They are created using the ``:`` operator.
-The part before `:` is the lambda argument, while the part after is the returned value.
+They are defined with the ``:`` operator.
+The part before `:` is the lambda argument, while the part after it is the returned value.
 Thanks to currying it's also possible to define multi-argument lambdas – all you need to do is return another lambda, e.g. `x: y: x + y`.

     id = x: x
     const = x: y: x
     myLambda = x: y: z: (x + y) * z

-Simple lambdas can often be shortened even more by using the `_` idiom.
+Simple lambdas can often be shortened even more by using the `_` idiom, which we have first seen in the section on currying.
 All occurences of `_` inside a parenthesized expression are replaced with consecutive lambda arguments.
 This allows to simplify some constructions like this:

     _.succ              # same as (x: x.succ)